A Crash Course on Springtime Auto Accidents

 Distracted Driving: Drivers may be tempted to enjoy the scenery or check their phones.
 Stay focused and avoid distractions to maintain control of your vehicle.

-Preventive Measures for Safer Driving
+Preventive Measures For Safer Driving

 To minimize the risk of springtime accidents, drivers should take proactive steps to prepare for seasonal changes.

-Check Vehicle Maintenance: Inspect tires, brakes, and windshield wipers to ensure they are in optimal condition.
+Inspect tires, brakes, and windshield wipers to ensure they are in optimal condition.

-Adjust Driving Habits: Slow down in wet conditions, maintain a safe following distance, and stay alert in areas with heavy foot traffic.
+Slow down in wet conditions, maintain a safe following distance, and stay alert in areas with heavy foot traffic.

-Stay Aware of Weather Conditions: Before heading out, check the forecast and plan accordingly for rain, fog, or sudden temperature drops.
+Before heading out, check the forecast and plan accordingly for rain, fog, or sudden temperature drops.

 Motorcyclists Are Back on the Road—And Harder to See